SaidGhattas/Faircorp-Mobile-Android/README.md

 - Each Room can be clicked on to go to the room activity be edited
 - Each Room has two buttons to go to the window activity or the heater activity
 - Each Room shows its current and target temperature of a room
+- Create button to create a new Room

 ### Windows activity: